SteamInputWiki/SteamInputWiki/chapter-2/02c01_ranking_a_games_mixed_input_support.md

 ### NA
 **(+ 0 Points)**

-The NA label is for games that either have no Ingame Glyphs or only have Glyphs for Keyboard & Mouse.
+The "NA" label is for games that either have no Ingame Glyphs or only have Glyphs for Keyboard & Mouse.
 Please keep in mind games with Controller Prompts for menus would fit here if they don’t have them outside of menus.
 Please also include a descriptive side label, for example “NA (Game does not have Controller Glyphs)”

 ### Never
 **(+ 0 Points)**

-The Never label should be given to games that do not have issues with changing glyphs at any point during gameplay.
+The "Never" label should be given to games that do not have issues with changing glyphs at any point during gameplay.

 ### Rarely
 **(- 10 Points)**

-To be Rarely a game must not actively attempt to change prompt types during gameplay, but may however use the last type of Input used before an action is started by the player. e.g. (The game shows XInput most of the time but may sometime use Mouse if this was the last Input active when rendering a Glyph began)
+To be "Rarely" a game must not actively attempt to change prompt types during gameplay, but may however use the last type of Input used before an action is started by the player. e.g. (The game shows XInput most of the time but may sometime use Mouse if this was the last Input active when rendering a Glyph began)

 ### Often
 **(- 25 Points)**

-Often is intended for games that will actively attempt to update Glyphs that have already been shown to the player, but also do not try to update them every frame as seen with games in the Constant category.
+"Often" is intended for games that will actively attempt to update Glyphs that have already been shown to the player, but also do not try to update them every frame as seen with games in the Constant category.

 ### Constant
 **(-50 Points)**

-Constant is for games that will swap between Glyph types rapidly at all times.
+"Constant" is for games that will swap between Glyph types rapidly at all times.
 This is a huge distraction for many players and may be considered a reason to stick to one type of expected Inputs.This does not bar games from being listed assuming it has been properly labeled.
 These labels are intended to give potential players information before buying.

 User Compatibility Ratings
 ------
 Once a final score has been reached, the game will be given a rating:

-* Copper ( < 50 Points)
+* Bronze ( < 50 Points)
   * This rating is for games that either behave in a less than ideal fashion while making use of Mixed Input or may not have the most plentiful amount of controller support.
 We know you want the best experiences for your players and although you weren’t able to give the best support out the gate; we have faith you’ll still be able to turn it around.

-* Bronze (50 or more Points)
+* Silver (50 or more Points)
   * This rating means your game most likely has a fairly solid foundation, but when it comes to Mixed Input you're most likely lacking in key areas.
 Still knowing is half the battle, and any Devs reading this have already shown you care enough to do research.
 We look forward to seeing what you can do!

 * Gold (75 or more Points)